RourkeV/tennan_website/README.md

 - Try submitting invalid, missing, or duplicate data to test robustness
 - Permission errors and authentication are handled with clear messages

-## License

-This project is open source and available for personal and commercial use.